Nurse who took prank call about royal Kate found dead

 A recording of the call was widely available on the Internet and many newspapers printed a transcript of the call.

-The Australian radio station and its owner Southern Cross Austereo (SXL.AX) said the presenters were shocked and would stay off their show until further notice out of respect for Saldanha's death.
+The Australian radio station and its owner Southern Cross Austereo said the presenters were shocked and would stay off air until further notice.

-"Southern Cross Austereo (SCA) and 2Day FM are deeply saddened by the tragic news of the death of nurse Jacintha Saldanha from King Edward VII's Hospital and we extend our deepest sympathies to her family.

-"Chief Executive Officer Rhys Holleran has spoken with the presenters, they are both deeply shocked and at this time we have agreed that they not comment about the circumstances," an SCA statement said.
+Earlier this year the ACMA imposed strict licensing conditions on 2DayFM after a radio host talked a 14-year-old girl to reveal on air that she had been raped, prompting community outrage and an advertiser backlash.

+On Saturday, two large companies - supermarket chain Coles and phone company Telstra - suspended advertising on the station.

-The two presenters deleted their Twitter accounts shortly after the news broke and there was widespread condemnation of their actions on the social media website.
+The two presenters deleted their Twitter accounts shortly after the news broke amid widespread condemnation of their actions on the social media website.

-"Remember that #RoyalPrank ...?
-Yeah, the girl you humiliated is dead.
-You must feel great," one wrote.
+Austereo's Holleran said that the company was concerned for the welfare of the radio hosts.
+"These people aren't machines; they're human beings.
+We're all affected by this."

-Facebook tribute pages swiftly set up after the nurse's death attracted messages of sympathy, some echoing calls for the radio station to pay compensation to her family and for the presenters to resign.
+Facebook tribute pages swiftly set up after the nurse's death attracted messages of sympathy, some calling for the radio station to pay compensation to her family and for the presenters to resign.

-Saldanha's body was removed from the red brick, five-storey building where it was found, and transferred to a small private ambulance, shortly after the hospital confirmed her death, a Reuters reporter at the scene said.

-She had been staying in staff accommodation in the building, away from her family in the city of Bristol, western England, a source said.